 - CVTs in good standing through MVMA will apply to the Minnesota BVM for licensure.
-The CVT credential will no longer be able to be used after June 30, 2026. - Current veterinary technician students who will graduate prior to July 1, 2026, may decide to certify with MVMA or wait until the LVT application opens through the Minnesota BVM. - Credentialed vet techs from other states will need to apply for licensure through the Minnesota BVM, and additional documents may be required along with their application, including a VAULT Transfer from the AAVSB. - Non-credentialed veterinary team members who have worked in the veterinary career field for a minimum of 4160 hours within the last 5 years may be eligible to apply through a temporary alternative process, commonly referred to as the Grandfather Clause, without having graduated from an accredited veterinary technician program or taking the VTNE.
+The CVT credential will no longer be able to be used after June 30, 2026. - Current veterinary technician students who will graduate prior to December 31, 2025, should certify with MVMA.
+Students who will graduate in 2026 should apply to the Minnesota BVM. - Credentialed vet techs from other states will need to apply for licensure through the Minnesota BVM, and additional documents may be required along with their application, including a VAULT Transfer from the AAVSB. - Non-credentialed veterinary team members who have worked in the veterinary career field for a minimum of 4160 hours within the last 5 years may be eligible to apply through a temporary alternative process, commonly referred to as the Grandfather Clause, without having graduated from an accredited veterinary technician program or taking the VTNE.
 Competency of their skill level will be attested by veterinarians via a yet to be created statement of competency.
 All other application requirements and continuing education requirements will be the same for those applicants applying through the temporary alternative qualification process.
 This option is open from July 1, 2026, to July 1, 2031, and after that period every LVT must graduate from an accredited vet tech program and pass the VTNE.